 Deanna has worked at KPBS since 1990 in roles ranging from managing editor of KPBS’ On Air magazine to media relations coordinator and director of public information.
 Prior to becoming the Station Manager, Deanna spent 10 years as the Associate General Manager for Marketing, Education and New Media.

-Deanna also serves as the chair of the Board Development Committee for Girl Scouts San Diego.
-She formerly served on the board of Girl Scouts for six years, managing the council’s strategic planning process.
-She also served as the chair of public media’s Integrated Media Association.
+Deanna supports the Girl Scouts San Diego and served as a board member for six years and as the development chair for three years.
+She has also served as the chair of public media’s Integrated Media Association.

 Prior to working at KPBS, Deanna was a writer and editor for numerous San Diego-based publications.
 She spent her early years in journalism as a radio news writer.
 Deanna has a bachelor of arts from San Diego State University with a double major in journalism and political science.